Lima Memorial Health System Logo

 The following steps should be followed:

-• Explain the steps to the patient.
+• Explain the steps to the person.

 • Put the brakes on and move the footrests out of the way.